Samstix636/betting_bot_for_msportNG/README.md

-#Automated Betting Bot for MsportNG
+#Automated Betting Bot for MsportNG with Betfair Integration

 Bot written in python 3.
 Uses EV calculations between betfair and msport to find match events with potential value.